Benjikuo/A-simple-desktop-note-tool/README.md

 **Keyboard**
 Ctrl + S: save your note
 Ctrl + R: move right bottom corner of the screen
+Ctrl + A: selects everything in the document
+Ctrl + Z: undo the last change
+Ctrl + Y: redo the last change

 **Mouse**
 Right Click: drag note